How to Play Intervals on Guitar (With Shapes and Examples)

 Major 7th shapes

-Major 7th Interval examples on guitar
+Major 7th Interval shape examples on guitar

 Octave interval examples